grahamstark/TBComponents.jl/README.md

 # TBComponents.jl

 Some microsimulation stuff in Julia.
+This is a library of some general purpose code for building tax-benefit models.
+My intention is to use this as part of a Tax Benefit model for Scotland.
+That will be a separate project.

-This contains code for:
+There is code for:

 * [generating standard poverty and inequality measures](docs/poverty_inequality.md);
 * [generating exact piecewise-linear budget constraints](docs/piecewise_linear_generator.md);